 - Preview app for MacOS: adjust image size in pixels and convert between file types

-- TinyPNG: this website will compress images for you.
+- TinyPNG: compress images

-- WordArt: create word clouds using their stock shapes or upload your own image
+- WordArt: create word clouds

 Maintaining Your Blog